CodeGyver/codegyver.github.io/_posts/2023-09-09-using-tmux-vim-and-make-for-microservice-development.md

     js:
         yarn build --watch

 When we execute the recipe using the command `make -j`, it runs all recipes (`rails` and `js`) in parallel, displaying the output in the current terminal window.
-While this approach achieves the basic goal of consolidating the application's runners into a single Makefile, we can enhance it further by using a terminal multiplexer.
+While this approach achieves the basic goal of consolidating the application’s runners into a single Makefile, we can enhance it further by using a terminal multiplexer.

 <video controls width="640" height="400">
   <source src="/videos/screencast_20230916T073411Z.mp4" type="video/mp4">